ivan117-sys/wdd-dynamics/README.md

 ##  Installation

-1. Upload the plugin to `wp-content/plugins/wdd-dynamics`
+1. Upload the plugin to `wp-content/plugins/wdd-marketing-automation`
 2. Activate the plugin from **Plugins → Installed Plugins**
-3. Go to **WDD Dynamics** in the admin menu
+3. Go to **WDD Marketing Automation** in the admin menu
 4. Configure FCL rules, modal, and banner settings

 ---